Explore this course:

 You'll benefit from tailored on-site and online professional careers support, dedicated skills sessions and events with experts from world-leading organisations and professional bodies.
 These activities will help guide your personal and professional development to help you secure your dream placement, internship or graduate role.

-Postgraduate student, Creative and Cultural Industries Management MSc
+Chloe Low MSc Student, Creative and Cultural Industries Management MSc

 Minimum 2:1 undergraduate honours degree or an approved professional qualification.